NicoWeio/blinkist/README.md

 While https://github.com/ptrstn/dailyblink is/was broken due to changes to Blinkist's frontend (https://github.com/ptrstn/dailyblink/issues/32), I wrote my own Blinkist downloader from scratch.
 In contrast to the original, this one relies on Blinkist's API, which might be more stable than scraping with *beautifulsoup*.
+Now, some aspects are even better than in the original, while others are sill lacking.

 ## Limitations
 - Downloading arbitrary books with Blinkist Premium is not supported out of the box.
 It might be easy to get it working, but I didn't test it.
 There's other tools for that anyway.